 Simply put, leading lines in landscape photography refers to the use of lines found in the scene to guide the viewer through your images.
-These lines can be found in trees, foreground elements, waves, rivers & creeks or mostly anywhere else in nature.
+These lines can be found in trees, foreground elements, waves, rivers & creeks, or anywhere else in nature.

 Once you’ve become used to implementing leading lines in your images, you’ll start noticing the existence of these lines more easily.

-The last and final compositional guideline I’ll talk about in this guide is using different perspectives to enhance the composition.
+The last and final compositional guideline I’ll talk about in this landscape photography guide is using different perspectives to enhance the composition.